MQT Bench: Benchmarking Software and Design Automation Tools for Quantum Computing: Introduction

-In this paper, we propose \emph{MQT Bench}---another benchmark suite (as discussed above not the first one and most likely not the last one) which explicitly aims to address those drawbacks.
-It aims at providing a first step towards benchmarking the whole quantum software stack with a single benchmark suite by offering the same benchmark algorithms on different levels of abstractions.
-To realize such a benchmark suite, several challenges have to be tackled: \begin{itemize} \item Distinct requirements on different levels: Benchmarks have to fulfill certain requirements depending on the abstraction level, e.g., only gates of a device's native \mbox{gate-set} are allowed. \item Accessibility: To foster adoption of the benchmark suite, it needs to be as easy to use as possible. \item Generalizability: Providing a comprehensive set of benchmark algorithms to cover as many use cases as possible. \item Extendability: Future algorithms, \mbox{gate-sets}, and architectures should be easy to integrate. \end{itemize} MQT Bench has been developed with these challenges in mind and is based on four core traits: \begin{enumerate} \item Cross-level benchmarking: Provision of benchmarks on four abstraction levels. \item Accessibility: To simplify the usage of MQT Bench, we provide a web interface (\url{https://www.cda.cit.tum.de/mqtbench}) and a Python package in addition to the \mbox{open-source} repository on GitHub (\url{https://github.com/cda-tum/MQTBench}). \item Algorithm selection: Broad selection of different algorithms ranging from building blocks, i.e., \emph{Quantum Fourier Transform} (QFT), to applications, i.e., ground state estimation. \item Extendability: Algorithms, \mbox{gate-sets}, and hardware architectures are easily extendable and integrable into MQT Bench. \end{enumerate} By this, \mbox{MQT Bench} aims to improve the comparability, reproducibility, and transparency of empirical evaluations for the whole quantum software stack.
+In this paper, we propose \emph{MQT Bench}---the benchmark suite from the \emph{Munich Quantum Toolkit}~(MQT) which explicitly aims to address those drawbacks.
+It aims at providing a first step towards benchmarking the whole quantum software stack with a single benchmark suite by offering the same benchmark algorithms on different levels of abstraction.
+To realize such a benchmark suite, several challenges have to be tackled: \begin{itemize} \item Distinct requirements on different levels: Benchmarks have to fulfill certain requirements depending on the abstraction level, e.g., only gates of a device's native \mbox{gate-set} are allowed. \item Accessibility: To foster adoption of the benchmark suite, it needs to be as easy to use as possible. \item Generalizability: Providing a comprehensive set of benchmark algorithms to cover as many use cases as possible. \item Extendability: Future algorithms, \mbox{gate-sets}, and architectures should be easy to integrate. \end{itemize} MQT Bench has been developed with these challenges in mind and is based on four core traits: \begin{enumerate} \item Cross-level benchmarking: Provision of benchmarks on four abstraction levels. \item Accessibility: To simplify the usage of MQT Bench, we provide a web interface (\url{https://www.cda.cit.tum.de/mqtbench}) and a Python package in addition to the \mbox{open-source} repository on GitHub (\url{https://github.com/cda-tum/mqt-bench}). \item Algorithm selection: Broad selection of different algorithms ranging from building blocks, i.e., Quantum Fourier Transform~(QFT), to applications, i.e., Grover's algorithm. \item Extendability: Algorithms, \mbox{gate-sets}, and hardware architectures are easily extendable and integrable into MQT Bench. \end{enumerate} By this, \mbox{MQT Bench} aims to improve the comparability, reproducibility, and transparency of empirical evaluations for the whole quantum software stack.